Partial solar eclipse

-The partial solar eclipse of October 25, 2022 is visible from most of Europe, northern Africa, the Middle East and western parts of Asia.
+The deep partial solar eclipse of October 25, 2022, is visible from most of Europe, northern Africa, the Middle East and western parts of Asia.
+Watch online via the video above.

-The number one rule for solar eclipse observing is to make sure you protect your eyes by using an appropriate filter.
-Purchase a pair of eclipse glasses from the EarthSky Store.
+The number one rule for solar eclipse observing – even partial eclipses – is to make sure you protect your eyes by using a safe solar filter.
+Click here to learn how to watch a solar eclipse safely.

 This is 4.2 days before the moon reaches perigee, meaning the point nearest to Earth in its orbit.